saltstack/salt/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Setup**
-(Please provide relevant configs and/or SLS files (be sure to remove sensitive info).
+(Please provide relevant configs and/or SLS files (be sure to remove sensitive info.
+There is no general set-up of Salt.)

+Please be as specific as possible and give set-up details.

+- [ ] on-prem machine
+- [ ] VM (Virtualbox, KVM, etc. please specify)
+- [ ] container (Kubernetes, Docker, containerd, etc. please specify)
+- [ ] or a combination, please be explicit

 **Steps to Reproduce the behavior**
 (Include debug logs if possible and relevant)